Vic Rodriguez (baseball): Twins

-Minor leagues

-That proved to be the end of Rodriguez's major league career.
-He remained in the Twins system for two more seasons, continuing to play for the Beavers.
+Rodriguez remained in the Twins system for two more seasons, continuing to play for the Beavers.
 In 1992, he moved on to the Philadelphia Phillies, playing two seasons for the Scranton/Wilkes-Barre Red Barons.
 In 1994, he played for the Edmonton Trappers in the Florida Marlins' system, then finished his career playing for the Boston Red Sox' top farm club, the Pawtucket Red Sox, in 1995.

 After his playing career ended in 1995 with the Pawtucket Red Sox, Rodriguez remained in the Red Sox organization as a minor league coach and instructor for 17 seasons, including seven years (2002; 2007–2012) as roving minor league hitting coordinator and four (2003–2006) as Latin American field coordinator of instruction.

-Major league coach
+Coaching career

+Boston Red Sox

-On November 30, 2012, the Red Sox appointed Rodriguez as their assistant to the hitting coach.
+On November 30, 2012, the Boston Red Sox appointed Rodriguez as their assistant hitting coach.
 Following manager John Farrell's dismissal on October 11, 2017, Farrell's coaches were told they were free to seek employment elsewhere.

+Cleveland Indians/Guardians

-Four weeks later, Rodriguez succeeded Matt Quatraro as the Indians' assistant hitting coach.
+On November 8, 2017, Rodriguez succeeded Matt Quatraro as the Cleveland Indians' assistant hitting coach.

+San Diego Padres

+On December 22, 2023, Rodriguez was hired by the San Diego Padres to serve as the team's primary hitting coach.

+Houston Astros

+On November 5, 2025, the Houston Astros hired Rodriguez to serve as the team's new hitting coach, replacing Troy Snitker and Alex Cintrón.